Ilyushin Il-114: Prospective maritime patrol aircraft

 From 2005, an Il-114 was converted into a flying testbed by Agat and Radar-MMS.
 With a capability to loiter for 14 hours, Agat and Radar-MMS have turned it into an advanced-technology maritime patrol aircraft (MPA) demonstrator.
 Il-114 RA93001 aircraft demonstrated the transmission of telemetry and targeting data in real time using a wide-band secure datalink using the Kasatka rescue and targeting complex during IMDS’2015 maritime show.
 This Il-114 has a FLIR under the nose, a magnetometer in the tail section, a semi-automatic sonobuoy dispenser, and two pylons under the fuselage for sensor pods or Kh-35 anti-ship missiles.
 On the right side of the fuselage, a GSh-2-23 twin-barrel 23-mm rapid fire cannon pod can be installed, with conformal metric-band antennas on both sides.
 This aircraft has two radars, one (KS-9) working in metric waveband (range up to 50 km) and the other (KS-1 or Zarya) in centimetric waveband (range 300 km).
 An additional antenna is in an underbelly dome for 360-degree coverage.

 The Russian naval service chief Maj.
 Gen. Igor Kozhin announced that the Russian navy is looking for "a modern and suitable universal platform" to replace the aging Il-20/Il-38 MPA fleet.
 Selection will be made in the period of 2015–16.
 A Maritime Patrol version of the Il-114 twin-turboprop airliner most likely will be a candidate.
 According to Georgy Antsev, general director and designer for Morinformsystem-Agat, "In my view, the Il-114 is the best choice for the Russian navy".
 Companies promoting the Il-114 as an MPA include Agat, Ilyushin, Radar-MMS and others.

+Licensed production in India

+In 2016, the Il-114-300 was offered to India under the Make in India initiative.

+In December 2025, during the 23rd India – Russia summit, Sergey Chemezov, the head of Rostec, stated that Russia and India had begun discussing the joint production of Yakovlev SJ-100 and Ilyushin Il-114 aircraft.

+In January 2026, a prototype Il-114-300 aircraft made the journey from Russia to Begumpet Airport in Hyderabad, India to take part in the Wings India 2026 airshow.
+While in the country, a return test flight from Hyderabad to the coastal city of Chennai was conducted, covering a distance of 1,300 km.

+On 28 January 2026, during the Wings India 2026 airshow in Hyderabad, UAC and Flamingo Aerospace signed a preliminary agreement for supply of six Il-114-300 aircraft.
+UAC will provide Flamingo Aerospace with a roadmap for the development of aviation competencies.
+This will allow the Indian company to gradually increase the ability to build, modify, maintenance, repair and overhaul of aircraft, as well as infrastructure development.